Valeriana edulis

+Despite the common name, "tobacco root," edible valerian is not closely related to tobacco.

 Description

-Tobacco root is a long-lived herbaceous plant.
+Edible valerian is a long-lived herbaceous plant.
 Inflorescences are born on elongated, sparsely leaved stems usually around 0.75–1.5 meters tall.
 Flowers are small (0.5 mm diameter for pistillate flowers, 3–4 mm diameter for stamenate flowers) and cream or white.
 Flowering occurs in the summer months throughout most of its range.

 Evolution

-Tobacco root and its close relatives in the Edulis clade of Valeriana is most closely related to the Central American clade.
+Edible valerian and its close relatives in the Edulis clade of Valeriana is most closely related to the Central American clade.

 Ecology

-Tobacco root typically grows in moist montane meadows and subalpine parks between 1600 and 3500 m elevation, although herbarium collections are reported several hundred meters higher.
+Edible valerian typically grows in moist montane meadows and subalpine parks between 1600 and 3500 m elevation, although herbarium collections are reported several hundred meters higher.
 Growth data indicate that individual plants may live up to 300 years.

-The small, shallow flowers of tobacco root make its pollen and nectar resources available to a wide range of small, generalist pollinators.
+The small, shallow flowers of edible valerian make its pollen and nectar resources available to a wide range of small, generalist pollinators.
 In Colorado, solitary bees, flies, and moths are the most frequent floral visitors.

+Conservation status

+The subspecies V. e. ciliata was listed as Endangered in Canada in 2023.
+Population extinctions in Ontario were primarily caused by wetland habitat degradation and loss to urban development and agriculture.
+Competition from invasive reed canary grass may be responsible for declining abundance at the largest extant population.
+In the United States, V. e. ciliata is not federally protected.
+At the state-level, it is listed as State Endangered in Indiana and Ohio, State Threatened in Minnesota and Michigan, and as a species of Special Concern in Wisconsin and Iowa.

+It is not listed only in Illinois.